How to Avoid Leadership Burnout (3 pro Strategies)

 Setting a goal or having a plan can be the very thing you and your team need to step out of the grasp of boredom and burnout.
 When we have a plan, and within that plan have something we are really looking forward to, we have something to celebrate when we achieve it.

 There is direction and we really get to see our ability to make a different choice – a better choice – for ourselves.
 There is purpose in our actions, and we don’t have time to sit around stagnant and exhausted.
 This awareness motivates us to keep moving forward.
 And as we continue to progress, we leave boredom and burnout in the dust.
-Goals, plans, something to look forward to engages us, plain and simple.
+Goals, plans, something to look forward to engage us, plain and simple.

 So, always, always have something to look forward to.

 What am I looking forward to now?
 Hearing from you and how you are celebrating anti-boredom month.
-What do you do to get out of the rut, or make sure you never get in it?
+What do you do to get out of the rut, or make sure you never get into it?

 If you find that you or your team need help re-engaging and moving from boredom and burnout to energy and engagement, reach out.
 We help leaders of Fortune 500 companies and national organizations better understand the actions they can take that work best for themselves, their teams, and their organizations.
 Contact us to learn more about our executive coaching opportunities and leadership programs at [email protected].
 We will talk soon.